jlinares07/Fluctuations-and-Complexity-Measures-Tight-binding-/README.md

 This repository contains the reference implementation and numerical codes developed to reproduce the results presented in the manuscript titled *"Fluctuations, Complexity and Statistical Measures for Particles in a Tight-Binding Lattice"*.

-You could find here the Python 3.9.25 scripts that we used to generate the for Figures 3 and 4 of the paper.
+You could find here the Python 3.9.25 scripts that we used to generate the Figures 3 and 4 of the paper.

 For **Figure 3**, we present the system in a distributed configuration over the lattice sites satisfying -M ≤ l+m ≤ M (with M = 3).
 The relevant scrits are: